 Mosquito eggs are laid, either singly or in bunches, on a water surface, or in a place where they will become wet when flooding occurs.

 Mosquito larvae and pupae live in water.
 Various species have become adapted to living in practically all kinds of water except fast-flowing streams and the open portions of large bodies of water, where there is considerable wave action.

-While we provide a thorough treatment for mosquitoes, there are many things that you can do reduce the population around your property.
+While we provide thorough treatment for mosquitoes, there are many things that you can do to reduce the population around your property.